openapi-env-test/azure-rest-api-specs/specification/cdn/resource-manager/readme.azureresourceschema.md

 ### Tag: package-2017-10 and azureresourceschema

 These settings apply only when `--tag=package-2017-10 --azureresourceschema` is specified on the command line.
-Please also specify `--azureresourceschema-folder=<path to the root directory of your azure-sdk-for-azureresourceschema clone>`.
+Please also specify `--azureresourceschema-folder=<path to the root directory of your azure-resource-manager-schemas clone>`.

 ``` yaml $(tag) == 'package-2017-10' && $(azureresourceschema)
 output-folder: $(azureresourceschema-folder)/schemas